pkozuchowski/Apex-Opensource-Library/docs/TriggerHandler.md

 ### Trigger Context

-This class serves following purposes:
+This class serves the following purposes:

 1. It encapsulates Trigger variables into an immutable object that can be passed down to other classes.
 1. It's used as marker interface which indicates that this particular method is run in Trigger context - similarly